 - Don't overmix the batter, this step ensures that you have fluffy and moist fritters and not dense and dry fritters.

 - Don't overcrowd the pan when cooking the fritters, this step ensures that your fritters cook well.

 - Remove the fried fritters to paper towels to drain any excess oil.

 - Use room temperature ingredients.

 We like serving fritters with a simple glaze on top.
-Don’t skip this step because the apple fritters aren’t very sweet.
-Another way we like to serve our apple fritters is to cover them with cinnamon sugar or simply dust them with powder sugar.
+Don’t skip this step because the fritters aren’t very sweet.
+Another way we like to serve these is to cover them with cinnamon sugar or simply dust them with powder sugar.

 Use your favorite kind of apples!
 We like using granny smith apples, but any apple kind will work.
 If you like sweet apples, use Honeycrisp, or pink lady.

 As long as you fry these fritters, the crispier they will get.
 We like eating our fritters when they have a dark brown color.
 Place your hot fritters on paper towels to let them cool a bit and to prevent them from turning soggy.

 How many apples you need depends on the side of your apples.
 We used 5 large granny smith apples for this recipe.
 You will need about 7 cups of sliced apples for this recipe.